POC Training - Chart Documentation

 - The NEW button will be GREEN if you have clicked it to start a new care coordination note.
 Make sure the New button is green before you add information about a new care coordination note to this screen.

-- The employee who is filled in will show as the person who is logged in, but you can change the employee to enter a care coordination note that someone else gave or received.
+- The employee who is filled in will show as the person who is logged in, if you have permission can change the employee someone else.

-- Under the employee is the When area.
-Fill in the date and time that the communication (call, conversation, letter, fax) occurred.
+- The When area needs the date and time that the communication (call, conversation, letter, fax) occurred.
 Also fill in how long it took in the blank that allows you to fill in minutes (optional).

-- Below the When items, there are boxes for To and From.
-If you made the call (or sent the fax, etc.), then check the To box.
-If someone else contacted you, click the From box.
+- Select either the To or From, depending on who made the call (or sent the fax, etc.) Example, if someone contacted you, click the From box.

-- Next, click the Select From/To button.
+- (Optional) Click the Select From/To button.
 This will pull up a list of the people associated with this patient, including the doctors, emergency contact, caregiver, nurse, and any person associated with this patient.

-- You can select a person from the list that came up when you clicked Select From/To.
-Select the person by clicking on their name.
-Or, if the person you need is not on that list, you can type in the name in the box beside the To and From boxes.
+- You can select a person from the list to insert their name into this field.
+You can also type in the name in the box beside the To and From boxes.

 - The Status area indicates whether the status of this note is Open (meaning unresolved or uncompleted) or Finished (meaning resolved or completed).